Why My CHM File is not Displayed Correctly

 Hash (#) is a registered character which is used for hyperlinks.
 This character can not be used (as well as "?","&" and "+" characters.
 All those have special meaning.
 Try to remove all hashes and other special characters from the file and directory name.

-3. Your CHM is Blocked by a Security Update for Windows XP or Vista
+3. Your CHM is Blocked by Windows Security Policy

 Since CHM consists of compiled HTML files, it can contain harmful scripts.
 That is why Windows security updates may block its content.